newatoms/beta/_private/pitches/stby.md

 ### Goal

-To show the long term effects of investing in service design
+To show the long term effects of service design

 ### Method